jadabrunson/ECE4180/README.md

 Quick Demo:

-At a Distance: https://www.youtube.com/watch?si=Fr5DQOO1MmJqfRbI&v=MRW04NsfVeo&feature=youtu.be
+At a Distance: https://www.youtube.com/watch?si=Fr5DQOO1MmJqfRbI&v=MRW04NsfVeo&feature=youtu.be More detail(ignore the mess): https://www.youtube.com/watch?v=sLwHgkXNvYw

 The illusion looks better in real life and a little further away, but here is a quick demonstration.
 Up close and on camera it looks more like streaks of light.
-In this demo a 9volt power supply was used for the motor so it is running at roughly 2200 rpm.
+In this demo a 9 volt power supply was used for the motor so it is running at roughly 2200 rpm.

 https://github.com/jadabrunson/ECE4180/assets/148473515/86bb5062-701c-4b64-8ebe-6beb53e574be